Bantu peoples of South Africa: Culture

-Black people in South Africa were group-related and their conception of borders based on sufficient land and natural features such as rivers or mountains, which were not by any means fixed.

-Common among the two powerful divisions, the Nguni and the Sotho–Tswana, are patrilineal societies, in which the leaders formed the socio-political units.
-Similarly, food acquisition was by pastoralism, agriculture, and hunting.
-The most important differences are the strongly deviating languages, although both are Southern Bantu languages, and the different settlement types and relationships.
-In the Nguni settlements villages were usually widely scattered, whereas the Sotho–Tswana often settled in towns.
+Black South African societies were traditionally organised in relation to the land and natural features such as rivers and mountains, and their conception of borders was not fixed.
+Common to the two large divisions, the Nguni and the Sotho–Tswana, are patrilineal societies in which the leaders formed the socio-political units; food was acquired through pastoralism, agriculture and hunting.
+The most important differences are the strongly divergent languages — although both are Southern Bantu languages — and the different settlement types: Nguni villages were usually widely scattered, whereas the Sotho–Tswana often settled in larger towns.

 Language and communication

-The majority of Bantu languages spoken in South Africa are classified as belonging to one of two groups.
-The Nguni languages (such as Xhosa, Zulu, Ndebele, and Swazi), whose speakers historically occupied mainly the eastern coastal plains, and the Sotho–Tswana languages (such as the Southern Sotho, Tswana, Northern Sotho) and whose speakers historically lived on the interior plateau.
-The two language groups differ in certain key aspects (especially in the sound systems), with the rest of South African Bantu languages (Venda and Tsonga) showing even more unique aspects.
-Significant number of Black South Africans are native multilingual, speaking two or more languages as their first language, mainly from languages of South Africa.
+The majority of Bantu languages spoken in South Africa fall into two groups.
+The Nguni languages (isiXhosa, isiZulu, isiNdebele and siSwati) were historically spoken mainly on the eastern coastal plains, while the Sotho–Tswana languages (Sesotho, Setswana and Sepedi) were historically spoken on the interior plateau.
+The two groups differ in key respects, particularly in their sound systems, while the remaining South African Bantu languages, Tshivenda and Xitsonga, show further distinctive features.
+A significant number of Black South Africans are multilingual, speaking two or more of these languages as first languages.